tendermint/tendermint/docs/architecture/adr-062-p2p-architecture.md

 // cause Channel.In to be closed when appropriate.
 The ID can then be reused. func (c *Channel) Close() error { return nil }

-// ChannelID is an arbitrary channel ID, and maps directly onto a stream ID. type ChannelID StreamID
+// ChannelID is an arbitrary channel ID. type ChannelID uint16

 // Envelope specifies the message receiver and sender. type Envelope struct {